-Build Cool Stuff is a new program for middle school students.
-By exploring student-generated problems, each group meets after school to engage in the engineering design process with STEM educators and volunteers.
-Following the pilot implementation across three school districts in spring of 2022, the program is expanding to other member school districts.
+Build Cool Stuff is a program for middle school students.
+By exploring student-generated problems, each group meets after school to engage with STEM educators and volunteers in the engineering design process.

 The program promotes the development of 21st Century skills (critical thinking, creativity, communication, and collaboration) and provides meaningful mentorship for students.
 Educators and volunteers work as co-facilitators who support students in 6th through 8th grade as they learn more about: